Have you ever met with a counselor or therapist and thought, “This is not a good fit“?

-There are several mental health theories, but they all come from one of five schools of thought.
-They are behaviorism, biological, psychodynamic, cognitive, and humanistic.
+There are several mental health theories, but they all come from one of five schools of thought: behaviorism, biological, psychodynamic, cognitive, and humanistic.

 In recent years, there has been a move toward studying how people flourish.
-This is positive psychology.
-Unlike previous years, this field of research explores what humans already do well.
+This is positive psychology and explores what humans already do well.
 Doing this type of research helps others to increase their opportunities to thrive.